T045T/TIS-100/README.md

 The overall system parameters define the framework for the individual nodes' functionality and inform things like the width and design of data connections and internal buses.

 We'll go through a few aspects of that system design, using the **T21 Basic Execution Node** as a reference.
-All other available nodes (with the exception of the Visualization Module) are all much simpler and can be thought of as variations of this one.
+All other available nodes (with the exception of the Visualization Module) are much simpler and can be thought of as variations of this one.

 ### Clock
 All the nodes in a TIS-100 follow the same clock.
 For easy debugging, its speed is adjustable, from *stopped* to, uh... *fast*.